RimMirK/ItsCaptchaBot/README.md

 I would be happy if anyone who knows these languages could help fix translations or add a new language.
 Feel free to reach out through the "Contact" section in Russian, Ukrainian, or English!

+## Thanks

+- Thanks @just-blackot for adding the `.env` system and spotting the gitignore flaw.

 ## Contact
 Developer: [@RimMirK](https://t.me/RimMirK)